-AnaCredit is a project to set up a dataset containing detailed information on individual bank loans in the euro area, harmonised across all Member States.
+AnaCredit is a dataset containing detailed information on individual bank loans in the euro area, harmonised across all Member States.
 “AnaCredit” stands for analytical credit datasets.

 The project was initiated in 2011 and data collection started in September 2018.

 The Regulation on the collection of granular credit and credit risk data sets out the reporting requirements and defines the reporting population.